 Home burial is a burial that takes place on your private property.

-Funeral homes (parlors) began to be established around the mid 1800s, and with these professional establishments came an increasing “professionalization” of burial services.
+Funeral homes (parlors) began to be established around the mid-1800s, as the Civil War was raging.
+With these professional establishments came an increasing “professionalization” of burial services.
 With this came a shift in burial grounds.

 Formerly, burials took place at home (on private property), in community cemeteries, or at the church cemetery.
 But as funeral homes established their own private cemeteries, these became the new tradition and the other options have fallen by the wayside.